Built In Charting

 In Agilebase, charts ‘belong to’ a view.
 Each view can have a collection of charts.
 Users can toggle between viewing data rows and looking at charts based on those rows.
 When a user filters data using the quick filter boxes at the top of the screen, the data or charts (whichever is shown) will update to match the filtered results.

-Creating a chart
+Generate a chart with AI

 1. In the tiles interface, open the tile and view to use as a source of chart data